Ashwini-lokhande24/calorie-burn-prediction/README.md

 ## Problem Statement
 Traditional calorie tracking methods are inaccurate and generalized.
 This project builds a personalized ML model using real fitness data to accurately predict calories burned during exercise.

 ## About
-Built as part of MCA Data Science curriculum at Sri Balaji University, Pune.
+Developed an end-to-end machine learning application that predicts calories burned during exercise using physiological and activity-related features.
+The solution includes data analysis, model comparison, and Flask-based deployment.

 ## Dataset
 - Source: Kaggle